|Tour Code: GLABC002||Style: Gay and lesbian Travel|

 |Start in: Kathmandu |Airport||End in: Kathmandu |Airport||Price: US$ 2199 per person|

-Check out the Nomadic Boys, Stefan and Sebastien's experience "Trekking the Annapurna Circuit as a gay couple".
+Check out the Nomadic Boys, Stefan and Sebastien's experience "Gay travel in Annapurna Nepal".

 The Following dates and prices are LAND ONLY itinerary joining in Kathmandu.
 Please make your own flight arrangements.
 If you need some help to arrange an international flight, we can suggest you some agents who are specialized on ticketing.